 First things first, what is movement play?

 One of your baby’s first ways of communicating with you is through movement.
-The idea behind this theory is that, through free play-movement, your baby is working on all of his or her developmental areas, not just the physical one.
+The idea behind this theory is that, through free play-movement, your baby is working on all of her developmental areas, not just the physical one.
 Movement play is when children move in specific ways as they go about their development and repeat these motions.
-From early reflexes, senses and movement, your baby is learning and stimulating his or her neurological system in many ways.
+From early reflexes, senses, and movements, your baby is learning and stimulating her neurological system in many ways.
 Some examples considered movement play include floor play (tummy and back), belly crawling, crawling, spinning, rocking, rolling, etc.

 How is movement play related to all areas of development?

 - Linguistic.
 For this area, we’ll consider early communication.
-It is through movement that your baby will understand the importance of body language and using the body to convey messages.
-“Movement conversations” include eye contact, interaction using facial gestures, touching, etc. Aside from body language, it’s thanks to movement that your baby will begin to learn the name of the body parts and important verbs such as sit down, pick up, etc.
+It is through movement that your baby will understand the importance of body language and to use her body to convey messages.
+“Movement conversations” include eye contact, interaction using facial gestures, touching, etc. Aside from body language, it’s thanks to movement that your little one will begin to learn the name of the body parts and important verbs such as sit down, pick up, etc.

-It’s important to understand that in early childhood development these areas of development are interconnected, they overlap and when your baby is learning something related to one it impacts on all the others.
-Next time you want to give movement play a try, make sure you provide a safe and supervised space where your baby can spontaneously move, express himself or herself and be able to organize and dictate his or her own movements.
+It’s important to understand that in early childhood development these areas of development are interconnected, they overlap, and when your baby is learning something related to one, it has an impact on all the others.
+Next time you want to give movement play a try, make sure you provide a safe and supervised space where your baby can spontaneously move, express herself, and be able to organize and dictate her own movements.
 Remember you can always find ideas and inspiration to encourage movement play in Kinedu!

 If you want to learn more about movement play and your baby’s development, check out these sources: